Eating in Kuching 2015 - Munch Cafe

 It is rare that you find a Kuching kopitiam trying to do something different.
 Most of them are happy with the regular kolon mee, laksa and chicken rice.
-Munch Cafe started a few years ago and has steadily built a loyal customer base due to their unique approach.
+Munch Cafe started a few years ago and has steadily built a loyal customer base due to its unique approach.
 They try to keep 2 types of customers happy - those who like sandwiches and those who like noodles and dumplings.

 Located along Jalan Song Thian Cheok which is right in the city centre, Munch Cafe is very popular with the lunch crowd.
 This is the only place in Kuching to get an authentic bagel, and all their bread is baked inhouse.
 You can choose from baguette, ciabatta and bagels for your sandwiches, and they also have scones for breakfast.